DynTylluan/owly.fans/emoji/readme.md

 ### Ferris the Rustacean

-As well as making the Mutant Standard Emojies, [Dzuk also made a pack of emojies](https://dzuk.zone/emoji) for [Ferris, the unofficial mascot for Rust](https://rustacean.dev).
+As well as making the Mutant Standard emojis, [Dzuk also made a pack of emojis](https://dzuk.zone/emoji) for [Ferris, the unofficial mascot for Rust](https://rustacean.dev).

-The pack is [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0), much like all of the Mutant Standard Emojies.
+The pack is [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0), much like all of the Mutant Standard emojis.

 Everything in the `/emojis/input/ferris/` was taken from the download on the Ferris page; **ferris.svg**, **ferris_party.svg**,  **ferris_question.svg**,  **ferris_smile.svg**,  **ferris_thinking.svg**,  **ferris_worried.svg**, and  **unsafe_ferris.svg**.